slamby/slamby-tau/readme.md

 ## Import Document into Dataset

 To import document into your dataset, select your target dataset, right-click and select Import Document from ... menu item.
 You can select Import Document from JSON or from CSV.
 After selecting the right import format, you can select the source file using your file browser.

 After selecting the source file - a setting window pops-up.
 Here you can set the delimiter that will apply during CSV parsing.
 There is also a force import checkbox.

-Using force mode, all the errors will be detected and reported, but the import will be continued anytime.
+`Using force mode`, all the errors will be detected and reported, but the import will be continued anytime.
 Not using Force mode, import process will stop when the first error detected.

 **CSV Import**